alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-8-hanging-photos-of-the-deceased.md

 layout: post
 title: "Ruling on hanging photos of the deceased at home"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatwas of the Permanent Committee of KSA no.5088-5"
+source: "Fatwas of the Permanent Committee of KSA, Fatwa no.5088, Question 5"
-category: [bidah, funerals]
+category: [fatwas, bidah, funerals]
-hijri: Dhul-Qa'dah 7, 1441
+hijri: "Dhul-Qa'dah 7, 1441 AH"
-summary: It is impermissible to hang pictures of animate objects at home or elsewhere; whether they are living or dead people, and whether as memories or otherwise.
+summary: "It is impermissible to hang pictures of animate objects at home or elsewhere; whether they are living or dead people, and whether as memories or otherwise."
-shyakhs:
+muftis:
+  chairman:
- - Shaykh Ibn Baz
+    - name: Shaykh Abdul-Aziz ibn Baz
+      url: /biography/binbaz/
+  deputy_chairman:
- - Shaykh Abdul-Razzaq al-Afify
+    - name: Shaykh Abdul-Razzaq Al-Afifi
+      url: /biography/afifi/
+  members:
- - Shaykh Abdullah ibn Qa'ud
+    - name: Shaykh Abdullah ibn Qaud
+      url: /biography/qaud/
 ---

 ### Question: